IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 the previous organisation identifier when this changes.
 We can do this using the other-identifier element.
 For infation on the changes to that element see:
-Update to other-identifier - adding @type, changing definition, new codelist
+Update to other-identifier - adding \@type, changing definition, new codelist

 in addition:

-* ALL publishers of IATI data MUST have a valid organisation identifier reported in reporting-org/@ref
+* ALL publishers of IATI data MUST have a valid organisation identifier reported in reporting-org/\@ref
-* When using the @ref attribute in in participating-org/@ref, transaction/provider-org/@ref and transaction/receiver-org/@ref must be a valid organisation identifier.
+* When using the \@ref attribute in in participating-org/\@ref, transaction/provider-org/\@ref and transaction/receiver-org/\@ref must be a valid organisation identifier.
 If you do not have one, then the narrative element may be used to describe the organisation.
 * The reporting-org element is MANDATORY.

-  - ALL the following rules must apply to the organisation-identifier in reporting-org/@ref
+  - ALL the following rules must apply to the organisation-identifier in reporting-org/\@ref
   - It is mandatory
   - The agency prefix MUST be a valid code in the IATI OrganisationRegistrationAgency codelist
   - The identifier MUST be the same as that recorded by the publisher on the IATI Registry